ATHellboy/ScriptableObjectDropdown/README.md

 ![](Images/Resources.PNG)

-4. Use `ScriptableObjectDropdown` attribute like this in `MonoBeahviour` or `ScriptableObject` derived classes.
+4. Use `ScriptableObjectDropdown` attribute by setting optional grouping (Default grouping is None) like this in `MonoBeahviour` or `ScriptableObject` derived classes.

 **MonoBehavior**